 What is birdwatching actually?

 Birdwatching may be exactly that – watching birds.
 More generally, birdwatching is actually about observing and identifying the birds around us.
 Once one has noticed a bird and seen how it behaves the next question is: what is it?
 This is where birdwatching (as most people enjoy it) starts.
 The next step is a pair of binoculars to help get a better view of the birds you see, as well as a field-guide or reference book to help with identification.
-Birding has grown enormously in popularity over the last few years and a look at the shelves of your local bookshop gives an indication of how much interest birds now generate in Southern Africa

 The attraction of birdwatching